aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-markdown/_index.md

 ## **Convert Presentation Containing Images to Markdown**

-The [MarkdownSaveOptions](https://reference.aspose.com/slides/net/aspose.slides.dom.export.markdown.saveoptions/markdownsaveoptions/) class provides properties and enum that allow you to use certain options or settings for the resulting markdown file.
+The [MarkdownSaveOptions](https://reference.aspose.com/slides/net/aspose.slides.dom.export.markdown.saveoptions/markdownsaveoptions/) class provides properties and enumerations that allow you to use certain options or settings for the resulting markdown file.
 The [MarkdownExportType](https://reference.aspose.com/slides/net/aspose.slides.dom.export.markdown.saveoptions/markdownexporttype/) enum, for example, can be set to values that determine how images are rendered or handled: `Sequential`, `TextOnly`, `Visual`.

 ### **Convert Images Sequentially**